A cancer diagnosis can be very frightening. However, your doctor and medical team are there to help you.

 Treatments for non-muscle invasive bladder cancer include:

-- Cystoscopic resection of the tumor
+- Cystoscopic transurethral resection of the bladder tumor (TURBT)

 - Intravesical immunotherapy

 If these options fail to treat your cancer, your doctor may recommend removing the complete bladder.

 Transurethral resection of bladder tumor (TURBT) is usually done under anesthesia.
 The surgery is done through the urethra using a cystoscope, so there is no cutting into the abdomen.
 You will be given general or spinal anesthesia.